Wall Street Falls, S&P 500 Down 1.2% as Global Markets Swoon

 In Asia, Hong Kong’s Hang Seng dropped 2.1%, South Korea’s Kospi fell 1% and stocks in Shanghai lost 0.6%.

 September's losses for markets are reversing months of remarkable gains.
-Beginning in late March, when the Federal Reserve and Congress pledged massive amounts of support for the economy, the S&P 500 staged a massive turnaround and erased all of the nearly 34% in losses caused by the pandemic.
-Signs of budding economic improvements accelerated the gains as lockdowns eased, but growth has slowed recently and job losses across the country remain stubbornly high.
+Beginning in late March, when the Federal Reserve and Congress pledged massive amounts of support for the economy, the S&P 500 erased its nearly 34% in losses caused by the pandemic.
+Signs of budding economic improvements accelerated the gains, but growth has slowed recently.

-The S&P 500 is coming off a three-week losing streak, its longest such stretch in nearly a year.

 AP Business Writer Joe McDonald contributed.